thomasthiebaud/poetry-githooks/README.md

 poetry run githooks setup
 ```

-That's it :tada: your hooks will be run using `poetry` when expected
+That's it :tada: your hooks will be ran using `poetry` when expected

 **IMPORTANT** You need to rerun `poetry run githooks setup` everytime you change `[tool.githooks]`